Randomized Urn Models revisited using Stochastic Approximation: Convergence and first rate result

 \subsection{Rate of convergence}

 In the previous section we proved the $a.s.$ convergence of both quantities of interest, namely $\widetilde{Y}_n$ and $\widetilde{N}_n$, toward $v^*$.
-In this section we establish a ``joint $CLT$'' for the couple $\theta_n:=(\widetilde{Y}_n, \widetilde{N}_n)^t$ with an explicit asymptotic joint normal distribution (including covariances).
-To this end we will show that $\theta_n$ satisfies a $SA$ recursive procedure which ($a.s.$ converges toward $\theta^*=\left(v^*, v^*\right)^t$ and) fulfills the assumptions of the $CLT$ Theorem~\ref{ThmCLT} for $SA$ algorithms (see Appendix), with a special attention paid to Condition~(\ref{HypReste}) about the remainder term.
+In this section we establish a ``joint $CLT$'' for the (column) couple

+with an explicit asymptotic joint normal distribution (including covariances).
+To this end we will show that $\theta_n$ satisfies a ${\cal S}^2$-valued $SA$ recursive procedure which ($a.s.$ converges toward $\theta^*=\left(v^*, v^*\right)^t\in{\cal S}^2$ and) fulfills the assumptions of the $CLT$ Theorem~\ref{ThmCLT} for $SA$ algorithms (see Appendix A ans Appendix C for the spectrum of $Dh(\theta^*)$), with a special attention paid to Condition~(\ref{HypReste}) about the remainder term.
+As concerns $\widetilde Y_n$, we derive from (\ref{AS}) that